chiefdondjeu/COSC-320-Project3/README.md

 X Y
 ```

-#### NOTE: only list the occurence of an edge once
-for example, using the list above there should be no
+**NOTE: only list the occurence of an edge once.** For example, using the list above there should be no

 ```
 C A